 Over the past two decades, social protection has become an integral part of anti-poverty policy strategies in the Global South.
-The pace by which social assistance programmes have expanded, as well as the type of programmes that have been adopted, vary substantially across countries and world regions.
+The pace by which social protection systems have expanded, as well as the type of programmes that have been adopted, vary substantially across countries and world regions.
 What explains this variation?

-This project will offer new insights into the determinants of social protection expansion and assess how development assistance may have contributed to these dynamics.
-The project will also provide evidence on how development assistance can be more effective at supporting social protection systems in the Global South, especially in sub-Saharan Africa.
+This project offers new insights into the determinants of social protection expansion and assesses how development assistance contributes to these dynamics.
+The project’s findings offer evidence on how development assistance can be more effective at supporting social protection systems in the Global South, especially in sub-Saharan Africa.

-The project adopts several methods including: (1) a systematic review of the literature on social protection adoption and expansion, giving special attention to the role of development assistance; (2) a comparative analysis of social protection expansion, based on advanced econometric methods; (3) a statistical analysis of aid policy priorities and strategies in the support of social protection systems, and (4) an in-depth analysis, taking Kenya as the case study.
+The project adopts several methods including: (1) a systematic review of the literature on social protection adoption and expansion, giving special attention to the role of development assistance; (2) a comparative analysis of social protection expansion, based on advanced econometric methods; and (3) a statistical analysis of aid policy priorities and strategies in the support of social protection systems.

 Effects of aid on social protection in systems in sub-Saharan Africa is supported by the Swedish Expert Group for Aid Studies (EBA), and it continues UNU-WIDER’s long engagement with research on foreign aid and social protection.